1carlito/stock-wars/README.md

 -   [PM2_SETUP.md](PM2_SETUP.md): Robust process management setup.
 -   [PORTFOLIO_CONTEXT_AND_NEWS_STRATEGY.md](PORTFOLIO_CONTEXT_AND_NEWS_STRATEGY.md): Details on the agent's strategy and context.

+## 📝 To Do List:
+- Introduce new tools - From FMP or Openbb, e.g sec filings
+- More Market API's - integrating other financial market API's adding more versatility
+- LLM Acess - The LLM has full control over the tools selected and date ranges, this makes it non-deterministic which I find hard to     evaluate but it could be useful.
+- Multi/individual tool selection - currently tool selection is fixed in groups categorised by data types, this allows a greater         variety of experimentation.
+- Configurable max allocation % - Currently it's capped to a max of 30% of available cash, making this configureable would be useful,    one workaround is manually chnaging the code or increasing your capital amount in the one shot / backtest runs would be a              workaround to this.

 <img width="576" height="107" alt="Screenshot 2026-01-30 at 09 35 00" src="https://github.com/user-attachments/assets/774c88b4-3f52-4942-a94c-84a54494393d" />